Boxing styles and technique: Theories

-Centerline Theory - a theory that is a fundamental concept in boxing, referring to an imaginary vertical line running down the middle of a fighter's body, crucial for both offense and defense.
-In boxing, staying on the centerline makes a fighter vulnerable to straight punches like jabs and crosses, so skilled boxers shift off it to evade attacks using techniques like slipping, shoulder rolls, and lateral movement.
-Offensively, targeting an opponent's centerline allows for efficient strikes such as straight punches, hooks, and uppercuts, while defensive strategies like the Philly Shell and Peekaboo styles emphasize protecting the centerline by angling the body, slipping, using shoulder deflection, and the importance of manipulating angles to exploit the centerline while minimizing exposure to counterattacks.
+Centre line Theory – a theory that is a fundamental concept in boxing, referring to an imaginary vertical line running down the middle of a fighter's body, crucial for both offense and defence.
+In boxing, staying on the centre line makes a fighter vulnerable to straight punches like jabs and crosses, so skilled boxers shift off it to evade attacks using techniques like slipping, shoulder rolls, and lateral movement.
+Offensively, targeting an opponent's centre line allows for efficient strikes such as straight punches, hooks, and uppercuts, while defensive strategies like the Philly Shell and Peekaboo styles emphasize protecting the centre line by angling the body, slipping, using shoulder deflection, and the importance of manipulating angles to exploit the centre line while minimizing exposure to counterattacks.

-Triangle Theory - a theory in boxing that uses equilateral triangles to create advantageous angles for striking while minimizing an opponent's ability to counter.
-It positions the opponent at the triangle's center and maneuvers along its edges to attack from 45-degree angles, disrupting their defense and enabling effective counters.
+Triangle Theory – a theory in boxing that uses equilateral triangles to create advantageous angles for striking while minimizing an opponent's ability to counter.
+It positions the opponent at the triangle's centre and moves along its edges to attack from 45-degree angles, disrupting their defence and enabling effective counters.
 While highly effective in boxing due to its restricted rules (e.g., no spinning strikes), the theory is less applicable in other martial arts, where techniques like kicks, backfists, and stance-switching allows fighters to counter angular movements more easily, making the strategy riskier outside of boxing.